graezykev/normalise-your-git-commit-and-push/steps.md

 ## 8. Tailor your Commit Message Format

-The [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0/#summary) may not fulfil your team's requirement.

-Sometimes you need to customise your rules.
+In real senarios, the [conventional commit message format](https://www.conventionalcommits.org/en/v1.0.0/#summary) may not meet your team's requirements, sometimes you need to customise your rules.

-For instance, your team is using [Jira](https://www.atlassian.com/software/jira) for project and product management as well as issue tracking etc., you and your teammates make an appointment that, every commit should have a Jira ticket ID, so you can trace back the real motivation (a product requirement, a technical optimization, a bug, etc.) of every code change.
+For instance, your team is using [Jira](https://www.atlassian.com/software/jira) for project and product management, as well as issue tracking, etc. You and your teammates have agreed that every commit should include a Jira ticket ID, allowing you to trace back the real motivation (a product requirement, a technical optimization, a bug, etc.) of every code change.

-To do this, edit your `commitlint.config.js` as below:
+To do this, edit your `commitlint.config.js` as follows:

 ```js
 export default {